2014 Annual Conference

 Migrant Rights and Obligations to Community: A Perspective on Open Borders, Jessica V. Wielgus, Binghamton University

-Due Process and Refugee Human Rights: Against the Unilateral Right to Exclude, Max G. Cherem, Kalamazoo College
+Due Process and Refugee Human Rights: Against the Unilateral Right to Exclude, Max G. Cherem, Kalamazoo College - Democracy and Knowledge (SU 319)

 Chair: John M. Ramsey, Scripps College